ganeshpatil386386/ganeshpatil386386/README.md

 I write code👩🏻‍🏫 with Javascript, Python and sometime Golang.
 Building projects is the best way to learn programming and that's how coding helps me a lot to solve real time problems.

 I joined [Aviyel](https://aviyel.com/discussions) as a Community Manager where the creative minds work on simplifying opensource and collaborating with other communities for sustainable growth.🎯
 I strive to be better by learning, reading, and building healthy relationships.
-As a developer and content creator its not easy to manage time but planning and scheduling with right approach helps a lot.⏲
+As a developer and content creator its not easy to manage time but planning and scheduling with right approach helps a lot.

  </p>